 Like many major porphyry deposits, IKE formed in a very active, multi-stage hydrothermal system that was extensive and robust.
-The footprint of the hydrothermal system at IKE is approximately six square kilometres.
-More recent site exploration conducted following the 2014 discovery drilling program includes a new, high resolution airborne magnetic survey, a copper and multi-element in talus fines geochemical survey and a detailed Induced Polarization ("IP") ground geophysical survey.
+The footprint of the hydrothermal system at IKE is over six square kilometres.
+Site exploration conducted following the 2014 discovery drilling program includes a new, high resolution airborne magnetic survey, a copper and multi-element in talus fines geochemical survey and a detailed Induced Polarization ("IP") ground geophysical survey.
 These surveys indicate exciting expansion potential beyond the immediate area of the IKE discovery drilling (see www.amarcresources.com).
 For example, numerous talus fines samples collected up to 800 metres southwest and 600 metres southeast of the area drilled assayed 1,000 to 3,800 ppm copper (0.10% to 0.38% Cu).
 Furthermore, the IP survey, which covered only a portion of the hydrothermal system outlined two coalescing porphyry mineralizing systems measuring approximately 800 metres north-south and 2,250 metres east-west.
 This porphyry-style mineralization remains open to expansion to the south and north, and is largely co-incident with major magnetic low features.
 These features indicate the presence of well-defined, broad scale magnetite destruction zones that are important targets for additional drilling.

 Geological mapping and logging of diamond drill core at IKE indicate the deposit is hosted entirely by multi-phase intrusive rocks.
-A possible geological analogue to guide further drilling activity at IKE is BC's Highland Valley porphyry copper-molybdenum deposit; it has a similar geological setting within the interior of a felsic batholith, as well as comparable metal assemblage and grades.
 The regional structural setting at IKE also includes major northwest-trending structures and dykes, which were active in the Tertiary period during formation of the IKE deposit.
 This overall setting is similar to that of many important porphyry belts along the Cordillera in North and South America.

 IKE has important economic potential as indicated by the copper equivalent grades returned over long continuous drill intercepts, which compare favourably to the range of copper equivalent grades for reserves and resources at active BC porphyry copper (± molybdenum ± gold ± silver) mines.
 For example, Mt.
-Milligan has proven and probable reserves of 478 million tonnes at 0.20% copper and 0.39 g/t Au for a CuEQ grade of 0.44%, and Highland Valley has proven and probable mineral reserves of 663 million tonnes at 0.29% copper and 0.008% molybdenum for a CuEQ of 0.32% (see websites of Thompson Creek Metals Company Inc. and Teck Resources Limited, respectively).
+Milligan has proven and probable reserves of 478 million tonnes at 0.20% copper and 0.39 g/t Au for a CuEQ grade of 0.44%, and Highland Valley has proven and probable mineral reserves of 663 million tonnes at 0.29% copper and 0.008% molybdenum for a CuEQ of 0.32% (see websites of Thompson Creek and Teck Resources Limited, respectively).